paulcosmos/new-world-template/content/reviews/_index.md

     render: false
 ---

-# We are a **customer-focused** business, proud of our reputation for **quality**.
+# I am patient, **reliable** and **compassionate** and accommodating.

-Feedback is important to us as it helps us improve our service.
-Below are some of our recent reviews from happy customers.
+Below are some of our recent reviews from happy parents.
+Full references and certifications are available on request.